Today’s Text 1 Samuel 18:14

-When the Spirit of the Lord left Saul, a “distressing spirit” came upon him.
+When the Spirit of the Lord left Saul, a “distressing spirit” oppressed him.
 Concerned for the king’s welfare, servants suggested that harp music could be therapeutic (1 Sam.
 16:14).
 Apparently by this time, David was already known for his superior musical ability.
 He was summoned to play his harp to calm the king (v.
 20).

-Upon his arrival at court, we are told Saul, took a strong liking to him, requested that Jesse permit David to stay with him as needed, and made him one of his arms-bearers (v.
+Upon his arrival at court, we are told Saul, “took a strong liking to him,” requested that Jesse permit David to stay with him as needed, “and made him one of his arms-bearers“ (v.
 21 TNKH).

 After his victory over Goliath, David’s promotion to a place of prominence was even more dramatic.
 Over the next few years, he rapidly rose through the ranks of Saul’s army.
-He was given a commission and Scripture documents, So David went out wherever Saul sent him, and behaved wisely (18:5 NKJV).
+He was given a commission and Scripture documents, “David went out wherever Saul sent him, and behaved wisely” (18:5).

-Interestingly, because of David’s prudent behavior, his rapid promotion did not engender what would normally cause envy and bitterness among the troops.
+Because of David’s prudent behavior, his rapid promotion did not engender what would normally cause envy and bitterness among the troops.
 Those serving with him supported his rapid advancement.

 David’s wise behavior also endeared him to the people of Israel.
-As he and Saul returned from battle with the Philistines, the women danced in the street singing, Saul has slain his thousands, and David his ten thousands (v.7).
+As he and Saul returned from battle with the Philistines, the women danced in the street singing, “Saul has slain his thousands, and David his ten thousands” (v.7).
 Suddenly, Saul saw David in a different light.

-It was more than petty jealousy on Saul’s part; he began to comprehend the implications—David was his replacement.
-Anger and jealousy boiled into a rage resulting in attempts to, pin David to the wall, with a spear—David escaped twice (v.
+It was more than petty jealousy on Saul’s part; he began to comprehend the implications.
+David was his replacement.
+Anger and jealousy boiled into a rage resulting in attempts to, “pin David to the wall, with a spear” (v.
 11).
+David escaped twice.

-Continuing to serve in Saul’s army, David behaved more wisely than all the servants of Saul, so that his name became highly esteemed (v.
+When Saul observed that David, “behaved very wisely, he was afraid of him“ (v.
+15).
+Continuing to serve in Saul’s army, “David behaved more wisely than all the servants of Saul, so that his name became highly esteemed“ (v.
 30).
 Over the course of a few months, God established David’s reputation and popularity among the people of Israel, but Saul’s hatred for him escalated.

+Then, at the height of his popularity, David was suddenly forced to flee for his life.
+For the next decade, David lived in the wilderness to escape Saul’s determined efforts to assassinate him.
 On two separate occasions, David had opportunity to kill Saul (1 Sam.
 24; 26).
 He was even counseled that God had delivered Saul into his hand.
 David, however, chose to behave wisely refusing to act on his own initiative.

 The words of Torah were deeply embedded in his mind and heart,

-Vengeance is Mine, and recompense; their foot shall slip in due time; for the day of their calamity is at hand, and the things to come hasten upon them (Deut.
+“Vengeance is Mine, and recompense; their foot shall slip in due time; for the day of their calamity is at hand, and the things to come hasten upon them“ (Deut.
 32:25).

+Chosen by God and anointed king of Israel by Samuel, David knew God would ultimately vindicate him.
+He was convinced that in due time God would bring him to the throne of Israel, as promised.
 David’s actions were not swayed by his circumstances.
-Even the threat of death didn’t alter his conduct—he continued to behave wisely.
+Even the threat of death didn’t alter his conduct.
+David continued to behave wisely.